codeml-workshop/codeml2025/_pages/about.md

 Accepted submissions will be presented during joint poster sessions and made publicly available as non-archival reports, allowing future submissions to archival conferences or journals.

+### Camera-Ready Submission
+For the camera-ready version of accepted papers, please use [this style file](https://github.com/codeml-workshop/codeml2025/blob/main/_data/icml_codeml_2025.sty) which serves as a drop-in replacement of the ICML style file.

 ## Schedule

 <table>